What is Technological Progress?

-Invention is the action of inventing something, typically a new technology.
+Invention is the act of creating new technology.
 It involves a new scientific or technical idea, and the means of its embodiment or accomplishment.
 To be patentable, an invention must be novel and have utility.
-It is often included in the process of product development and relies on research.

-Innovation is a broad category relative to the current knowledge of the analyzed unit.
+Innovation may be used synonymously with “invention” or may refer to discovering a new way in which to use or apply existing technology.
 Everett Rogers thought of innovation as an idea, behavior, or product that appears new to its potential adopter.
-There are five main attributes of innovative technology, namely, Advantage, Compatibility, Complexity, Trialability, and Observability.
+There are five main attributes of innovative technology: Relative Advantage, Compatibility, Complexity, Trialability, and Observability.

 - Relative advantage means the product or behavior is perceived as being better than the alternatives by the person adopting the innovation.
 Better can mean a lot of different things.
 It can be a device that can peel a potato faster so it saves time or a seat belt that offers the advantage of greater safety.